Setas8/PracticasAccDatos/README.md

 5. Open a pull request.

 ## License
-This project is licensed under the MIT License.
+This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

 ## Contact
 For any questions or inquiries, please contact: